 If you choose “Allow any file types” then there is not only a chance that no originality reports will be generated, but also a chance you won’t be able to mark the submission within feedback studio.

-Enter the dates for the assessment, following University guidance.
-Please ensure that you select an appropriate date and time for the due date.
-It is advisable that the deadline is during working hours, where there is support available if any technical issues arise.
+The Due date is the point in time when the assignment should be submitted by.
+Follow University guidance and please ensure that you select an appropriate date and time for the due date.
+It is advisable that the deadline is during working hours, when there is support available if any technical issues arise.